grafana/metrictank/docs/consolidation.md

 ## The request planning algorithm.
 OUT OF DATE AS OF https://github.com/grafana/metrictank/pull/951

-Metrictank uses a function called `alignRequests` which will:
+Grafana Metrictank uses a function called `alignRequests` which will:

 * look at all the requested timeseries and the time range
 * figure out the optimal input data (out of raw and rollups) and whether or not runtime consolidation is needed, and which settings to use if so